 Legal Factors Example: A restaurant is forced to shut down after not meeting food safety standards set out in state law.

 PESTEL Analysis in Business Valuation

-Combined, these six factors have a profound impact on the opportunities and threats for a business going forward.
-Before creating a business valuation model – such as a DCF Model – it’s important to understand how these factors will impact the company’s ability to generate cash flow.
+Combined, these six factors have a profound impact on the opportunities and risks for a business.
+Before creating a business valuation model – such as a DCF Model – it’s important to understand how these factors may impact the company’s ability to generate cash flow.

 Learn more in CFI’s financial modeling courses.